navapbc/wic-mt-demo-project-eligibility-screener/app/README.md

 - `format`: instructs prettier to rewrite files with fixes for formatting violations.
 - `format-check`: instructs prettier to only check files for violations without fixing them.
 - `test`: runs `jest --ci --coverage`. [--ci option](https://jestjs.io/docs/cli#--ci) is provided to prevent automatic creation of snapshots.
 This requires Jest to be run with `--updateSnapshot`. [--coverage option](https://jestjs.io/docs/cli#--coverageboolean) is provided to instruct jest to collect and report test coverage in output.
-- `ts:check`: runs `tsc --noEmit`. [--noEmit option](https://www.typescriptlang.org/tsconfig#noEmit) is provided to prevent type checker compiler from outputting files.
+- `ts-check`: runs `tsc --noEmit`. [--noEmit option](https://www.typescriptlang.org/tsconfig#noEmit) is provided to prevent type checker compiler from outputting files.

 #### Dependencies